 Why join a study?

 People have many reasons for joining a study.
 Some people like the feeling that, by joining, they are helping make new treatments available for all.
 They may feel that they are helping to improve medical care for the next generation.
-Many studies include health education and medical tests, which some people particularly like to have and join a study for this reason.
+Many studies include health education and medical tests, which some people like to have and join a study for this reason.
 Some studies need participants who are suffering from a disease or condition.
-In these cases, these people often participate hoping to find a better treatment.
+In these cases, these people often participate in hopes of finding a better treatment.